Myst1cSky/Kirys-Shadow/README.md

 ---

 # Overview
-Trapped in this shadow realm, you must find a way to escape Kiry's Shadow before you become one with the shadow.
+Trapped in this shadow maze, you must find a way to escape Kiry's Shadow before you become one with the shadow.
 Help Astra navigate through this course and escape the grasp of Kiry.
 ---

 # Features
+- ## FNAF Style Cameras
+    - Click on the buttons(UI) to switch camera positions/views.
+    - Different angles of the puzzles.
 - ## PlugNSocketPuzzle
   - A plug like object goes with a socket like object.
 (In the name)
   - Both the plug and socket are color coded, so each color goes to its respected color.
   - The plug has PHYSICS!!
+  - Get plugs into the sockets to open up the main door.
+- ## Button & Door (Gates) System
+    - A button has been added.
+    - You push the button, (It has working animations(programmed)).
+    - Can move doors (gates) in game up and down (locked/unlocked).
+- ## Lever System
+    - A lever has been added.
+    - You can pull the lever down (It has working animation(programmed)).
+    - Can destroy/remove objects.
+    - Will have an additional use later.
 ---

 # Core Classes